Annual Report 2014

 4. Dollar value of foreign currency held under these agreements valued at the exchange rate to be used when the foreign currency is returned to the foreign central bank.
 This exchange rate equals the market exchange rate used when the foreign currency was acquired from the foreign central bank.
 Return to table

-5. Cash and short-term investments related to the federal agency and government-sponsored enterprise mortgage-backed securities portfolio.
+5. Cash and short-term investments related to the federal agency and government-sponsored enterprise mortgage-backed securities (GSE MBS) portfolio.
 Return to table

 6. Represents the obligation to return cash margin posted by counterparties as collateral under commitments to purchase and sell federal agency and GSE MBS, as well as obligations that arise from the failure of a seller to deliver securities on the settlement date.
 Return to table

 7. Represents the remaining principal balance.
+During the year ended December 31, 2014, all remaining TALF loans were repaid in full, including accrued interest.
 Return to table

 SOMA Securities Holdings